speak2jc/cr-manager/README.md

 ## Further work
 - Add functionality to update, delete, list and get Keevakind objects
+- Find out how to make fields mandatory in CRD spec - currently everything is optional
 - This project also contains code to generate the CRD on the cluster - this is incomplete but lo-prio as the CRD would not typically be created from this project.